muratk5n/thirdwave/en/README.md

 ---

-And he Russian guy is like "but I can veto this resolution bitch"
+And the Russian guy is like "but I can veto this resolution bitch"

 US side at UN: "You cannot veto our voices; You cannot veto the truth;
 You cannot veto our principles; You cannot veto the Ukrainian people".